CORD Mediation • Online • Confidential

 Relevant contracts, correspondence, and evidence that clarify issues for mediation.

-Once filed, CORD's Registrar appoints an appropriate mediator from its panel, coordinates communication, and schedules online sessions.
-Resolution is typically targeted within 30 to 45 days of commencement.
+Once filed, CORD's Registrar appoints an appropriate mediator from its panel and schedules online sessions.
+Resolution is typically targeted within 30–45 days.

 Start Mediation